6 Simple Ways to Regain Your Motivation to Learn Spanish

 And the wonderful feeling you get from the little interactions will rekindle your motivation for learning the language.

-6. Plan a trip to a Spanish-speaking country, even if you may never take it.
+6. Plan a Trip to a Spanish-speaking Country

 Planning a trip can be incredibly motivational, even if it’s entirely theoretical.
 That’s because the more you read about a place, the more you’ll want to go there.